Problems with food, eating, and weight control are endemic in the U.S.

 resist getting and staying in treatment.
 Family members and trusted friends can be helpful in ensuring that the person with an eating disorder receives needed treatment and support.

-A person who is overweight can be helped and sufferers can return to a healthy eating pattern and a healthy weight.
+A person who is overweight or obese can be helped to return to a healthy eating pattern and a healthy weight.
 Treatment may utilize behavioral and cognitive

 therapy as well as nutritional counseling and weight management strategies.
 The use of medications and careful monitoring is often valuable.